 The LORD God said, “It is not good for the man to be alone.
 I will make a helper suitable for him.”
 NIV

 Clearly, the reason was to be a helper to the man.
 What does being a helper mean?
-Are we suppose to get them coffee every morning?
+Are we supposed to get them coffee every morning?
 Are we to plow the fields alongside them?
 Or do we hold their shields in the midst of battle?
 Helper can mean different things to different people and so it is important that we seek to find out the meaning that God intended.

 The Traditional View of “Help Meet”

 A very traditional Christian view of “help meet” has relegated women to a little more than servants.
 Keep the house clean.
 Keep the kids quiet so our husbands can concentrate.
-Make sure our make up is just how he likes it.
+Make sure our makeup is just how he likes it.
 Is this really what God intended?

 In my efforts to be a good wife, there was a time period that I accepted that.
 Who am I to argue with the Creator?
 But I have to admit that I struggled.
 I am not a very good homemaker.
-To celebrate my dysfunctionality in that area, my husband gave me a coffee mug that read, “domestically disabled.”
+To celebrate my dysfunction in that area, my husband gave me a coffee mug that read, “domestically disabled.”
 Our marriage is full of humor and we love to tease each other about our “shortcomings.”

 Interestingly enough, however, my husband never really saw those things as shortcomings.
 He never really cared if dinner was ready on time.
 He likes things tidy (he is a retired Marine), but he never saw it as my responsibility to clean nor organize his stuff.
 Even as a stay-at-home mom, I don’t iron, I rarely do the laundry (husband happily took on that responsibility), I abhor vacuuming and cleaning in general.
 I am a so-so cook and by God’s grace, my children are still alive.